Hilb Group Simplifies Financial Consolidations with Planful

 Challenges

 “We were getting so much data in that Excel was starting to crash our systems.
-Our Chief Operating Officer would ask for his reports and I would say that I had to do it again because Excel was crashing”, Blanton said.
+Our Chief Operating Officer would ask for his reports, and I would say that I had to do it again because Excel was crashing,” Blanton said.
+When Excel finally “broke,” COO David Hobbs demanded that finance find an alternative that could scale with his business as it grew.

 Solution

-“I was the Hyperion Enterprise administrator for [Hilb Group predecessor] HRH in 1993 and I supported and managed it until I left in 2006.
+“I was the Hyperion Enterprise administrator for [Hilb Group predecessor] HRH in 1993, and I supported and managed it until I left in 2006.
 I grew it from about 60 entities in 1993 to over 200 entities in 2006,” Blanton says.
 “Planful appealed to me because it was very similar to Hyperion Enterprise.”
 Familiarity may have been an initial selling point, but it wasn’t the only factor.

-“Planful has good technology and a robust platform for capturing, consolidating and analyzing data,” Blanton says.
+“Planful has good technology and a robust platform for capturing, consolidating, and analyzing data,” Blanton says.
 Brightpoint Consulting helped implement the full Planful platform.

 “We’ve been in this crawl, walk, run mentality.
 Right now, we’re starting to walk,” says Tori Best, Senior Financial Analyst.